Napoleon III: Middle years

-An election was held for a new National Assembly on 29 February 1852, and all the resources of the government were used on behalf of the candidates backing the Prince-President.
+An election was held for a new National Assembly on 29 February 1852.
+All resources of the government were used on behalf of the candidates backing the Prince-President.
 Of eight million eligible voters, 5,200,000 votes went to the official candidates and 800,000 to opposition candidates.
 About one third of the eligible voters abstained.
 The new Assembly included a small number of opponents of Louis Napoleon, including 17 monarchists, 18 conservatives, two liberal democrats, three republicans and 72 independents.

 Despite now holding all governing power in the nation, Louis Napoleon was not content with being an authoritarian president.
-The ink had barely dried on the new and severely authoritarian constitution when he set about making himself emperor.
+The ink had barely dried on his new, severely authoritarian constitution when he set about restoring the empire.
 Following the election, the Prince-President went on a triumphal national tour.
 In Marseille, he laid the cornerstone of a new cathedral, a new stock exchange, and a chamber of commerce.
 In Bordeaux, on 9 October 1852, he gave his principal speech:

-Drouyn de Lhuys, twice foreign minister, later commented that, "the Emperor has immense desires and limited abilities.
+Édouard Drouyn de Lhuys, twice foreign minister to Napoleon III, later commented that, "the Emperor has immense desires and limited abilities.
 He wants to do extraordinary things but is only capable of extravagances."

-When Napoleon returned to Paris the city was decorated with large arches, with banners proclaiming "To Napoleon III, emperor".
+When Louis Napoleon returned to Paris the city was decorated with large arches, with banners proclaiming, "To Napoleon III, emperor".
 In response to officially inspired requests for the return of the empire, the Senate scheduled another referendum for 21–22 November 1852 on whether to make Napoleon emperor.
 After an implausible 97 percent voted in favour (7,824,129 votes for and 253,159 against, with two million abstentions), on 2 December 1852—exactly one year after the coup—the Second Republic was officially ended, replaced by the Second French Empire.
 Prince-President Louis Napoleon Bonaparte became Napoleon III, Emperor of the French.
 His regnal name treats Napoleon II, who never actually ruled, as a true Emperor (he had been briefly recognized as emperor from 22 June to 7 July 1815).
-The 1852 constitution was retained; it concentrated so much power in Napoleon's hands that the only substantive change was to replace the word "president" with the word "emperor".
+The 1852 constitution was retained; it concentrated so much power in Napoleon's hands that the only substantive changes were to replace the word "president" with the word "emperor", and make the post hereditary.